equalframework/equal-doc/Getting started/Directory Structure.md

-​	The entry point of every project, you'll find **index.php** aswell as the **packages** you will use ​	Each **package** is defined as follows : mypackage/
+​	The entry point of every project, you'll find **index.php** aswell as the **packages** you will use ​	Each **package** is defined as follows :
+​    ​    mypackage/
-​    actions/		->	DO
+​    ​    ​    actions/		->	DO (database manipulations like create, delete, ...)
-​	apps/			 ->	SHOW
+​    ​    ​	apps/			 ->	SHOW (app's html/css is there)
-​    classes/*		->
+​    ​    ​    classes/*		->
-​    data/				->	GET
+​    ​    ​    data/				->	GET (retrieving server's data)
-​    i18n/				 ->	Translation files
+​    ​    ​    i18n/				 ->	translation files
-​    init/					->
+​    ​    ​    init/					->
-​    views/*	       	->
+​    ​    ​    views/*	       	->
-​    config.inc.php	->	Custom configuration specific to the package
+​    ​    ​    config.inc.php	->	custom configuration specific to the package

 ​	\* mandatory component